Tag Archive for: Bio4Energy Systems Analysis and Bioeconomy

 Role of Forests in Reining in Climate Change, Producing Energy

-When it comes to the role the forest in a perspective of climate change abatement and energy production, a full picture including all aspects impacting their use and benefits is required to start to making sense of the “undeniably complex” discussion taking place in the media and politics.
+When it comes to the role of the forest in a perspective of climate change mitigation and energy production, a full picture including all aspects impacting their use and benefits is required to start to making sense of the “undeniably complex” discussion taking place in the media and politics.

 All aspects of the forest as an economic resource, a provider of recreational value and its capacity for carbon sequestration should be considered, according to an academic expert on the matter.

-Economist Robert Lundmark, Luleå University of Technology, tries to do just that, in a new report from think tank Centre for Business and Policy Studies (SNS), headquartered in Sweden but with a 30-country-strong membership, according to its website.
+Professor in Economics Robert Lundmark, Luleå University of Technology, tries to do just that, in a new report from independent nonprofit organisation Centre for Business and Policy Studies (SNS), headquartered in Stockholm, Sweden but with a 30-country-strong membership, according to its website.

-Centering on the case of Sweden, with its history of forestry and timber exports, professor Lundmark starts by discussing the economically profit-bearing aspects of forestry.
-Timber and renewable energy production both bring revenue to an important business sector and prop up the Swedish economy as a whole.
+Centering on the case of Sweden, with its history of forestry and timber exports, Lundmark starts by discussing the economically profit-bearing aspects of forestry.
+Timber and renewable energy production both bring revenue to an important business sector and prop up the Swedish economy.

-He goes onto slating production of bio-based (or “green”) chemicals as having a beneficial social impact; along with forests or forested areas set aside for recreation or tourism activities.
+He goes onto billing production of bio-based (or “green”) chemicals as having a beneficial social impact; along with forests or forested areas set aside for recreation or tourism activities.

-The aspects discussed in the report should be included in a total analysis, according to Lundmark; for any estimations of appropriate trade-offs between the different areas to make sense.
+All these aspects should be included in a total analysis, according to Lundmark; for any estimates of appropriate trade-offs between the different areas to make sense.

-“This is existing knowledge put in a different perspective… It is a balancing act with a view to arrive at an optimal distribution [allocation of weight to the various factors in the mix].
+“This is existing knowledge put in a different perspective… It is a balancing act to arrive at an optimal utilisation of forests.
 We need to consider all societal values or we can easily go wrong”.

-He stresses however, that the role of science is to provide assessments and that of politics to correct missteps, but that the market is king.
+He stresses, however, that the role of science is to provide assessments and that of politics to correct missteps due to market “failure”.

 A quick check of the Oxford Languages gives that to internalise in an economic sense, means to incorporate costs as part of a pricing structure, especially social costs resulting from the manufacture and use of a product.